jimmyvluong/apache_cassandra_music_db/README.md

 5. `Annotated_Project_Notes.ipynb` an annotated version of `music_cassandra_db.ipynb` with more in-depth instructions.

 ## Steps to Follow
+### Part I Pre-Process the files.
+1. Run the cells to extract relevant values from the collection of .csv files
+2. Verify that no rows were lost

+### Part II Run Apache Cassandra code to create tables.
+1. Create a cluster, connect to the cluster, create a keyspace, and set the keyspace.
+2. Create tables that are specifically tailored to the three queries of interest.
+3. Confirm that the queries return the correct values.

 ## Issues faced and solutions
+### Part I.
+#### Issue: The .csv files did not combine in Part I, and only return 12 observations instead of 6,821 observations.
+    # Join the file path and roots with the subdirectories using glob
+    # Did not work: file_path_list = glob.glob(os.path.join(root,'*'))
+    # Solution: Hard code the file path because above original code threw an error.
+    # file_path_list = glob.glob('/home/workspace/event_data/*.csv')